hallgrimur1471/cryptography_experiments/README.md

 tox
 ```

-To get test coverage report you can try this:
+To get test coverage report you can try this (you need pytest and pytest-cov installed):

 ```
 pytest --cov=src/drvn --cov-report=html --cov-report=term --no-cov-on-fail tests